Stock market simulator: Stock market games

 Stock market games are speculative games that allows players to trade stocks, futures, or currency in a virtual or simulated market environment.

 Stock market games exist in several forms but the basic underlying concept is that these games allow players to gain experience or just entertainment by trading stocks in a virtual world where there is no real risk.
 Some stock market games do not involve real money in any way.
 Players compete with each other to see who can predict the direction the stock markets will go next.
 Many stock market games are based on real life stocks from the Nasdaq, NYSE, AMEX or other major market indexes.

 Stock market games are often used for educational purposes to teach potential stock traders and future stock brokers how to trade stocks.
 Stock market games can also be used for entertainment purposes and to engage in fantasy trading competitions.
+They remain open longer than real markets and offer a more targeted experience, making them a preferred learning mechanism for some new traders.

 Some stock market games are not based on financial markets at all.
 These virtual stock markets are often based on things like sports or entertainment "stocks".
 Players are asked to invest in a particular sports team for example.
 If the team is doing well, the stock goes up and if the team is playing badly the stock value for that team falls.
 Stock market games are often built into many other prediction games.

+Ethical and regulatory considerations

+Stock market simulators have been discussed in the context of ethical and regulatory considerations related to market manipulation, volatility, and speculation.
+Some studies note that fantasy-style trading platforms may encourage behavior comparable to problem gambling by presenting trading in a game-like format.
+Certain platforms, including Robinhood, have received attention in discussions about gamification features in financial applications and their potential influence on inexperienced investors.

+Regulatory oversight of stock market simulators remains limited but has been discussed in relation to investor education.
+For example, the U.S. Securities and Exchange Commission has issued materials concerning investor education tools, including simulated trading environments.
+Such materials note that platforms should disclose the limitations of simulated trading environments so that users do not assume that paper trading performance necessarily reflects real-world investment outcomes.